Eyepiece: Eye relief

-Eyepiece designs
+Designs

 Technology has developed over time and there are a variety of eyepiece designs for use with telescopes, microscopes, gun-sights, and other devices.
 Some of these designs are described in more detail below.

 Negative lens or "Galilean"

 The simple negative lens placed before the focus of the objective has the advantage of presenting an erect image but with limited field of view better suited to low magnification.
 It is suspected this type of lens was used in some of the first refracting telescopes that appeared in the Netherlands in about 1608.
 It was also used in Galileo Galilei's 1609 telescope design which gave this type of eyepiece arrangement the name "Galilean".
 This type of eyepiece is still used in very cheap telescopes, binoculars and in opera glasses.

 Convex lens

 A simple convex lens placed after the focus of the objective lens presents the viewer with a magnified inverted image.
 This configuration may have been used in the first refracting telescopes from the Netherlands and was proposed as a way to have a much wider field of view and higher magnification in telescopes in Johannes Kepler's 1611 book Dioptrice.
 Since the lens is placed after the focal plane of the objective it also allowed for use of a micrometer at the focal plane (used for determining the angular size and/or distance between objects observed).